Hope, Indiana: Culture

 The town of Hope has a strong sense of history, as reflected in its Yellow Trail Museum, its location as the site of the Haw Creek branch of the Bartholomew County Historical Society, its annual Heritage Days and Old-Fashioned Fourth of July, and a number of other traditional celebrations.
 The downtown Hope Historic District encompasses many nineteenth-century brick buildings and old houses, as well as one of Hope's original log cabins.
-Adjacent to the current school is the historic Simmons School, a one-room schoolhouse in use from 1879-1907, where events and reenactments are now held.
+Adjacent to the current school is the historic Simmons School, a one-room schoolhouse in use from 1879 to 1907, where events and reenactments are now held.

 The town has an Art Guild, a non-profit foundation housed at 645 Harrison Street, which promotes local art and artists.
 The town has also joined in the movement to display "barn quilts," paintings of quilt squares on the sides of buildings, based originally on the hex squares, a type of Pennsylvania Dutch folk art traditionally painted to bring luck.

 Hope has the only remaining Moravian church in the state of Indiana, and many of the traditional Moravian practices are also preserved, such as the display of the "putz," or elaborate Christmas scene in miniature, in the church at Christmastime, the tradition of hanging Moravian stars, and the making of Moravian sugar cakes, a type of sweet raised coffee cake widely sold at local festivals.

 A more recent Mennonite presence in Hope has brought traditional Mennonite foods to local stores.
 Combined with the area's fresh produce and the Simmons Winery, an effort is being made to promote Hope as a center of good food traditions.
 A farmer's market currently runs on the town square on Friday late afternoons, from June to September.
-In addition a variety of fresh produce is sold from yards, farmstands, or trucks, in true rural style.
+In addition a variety of fresh produce is sold from yards, farm stands, or trucks, in true rural style.